awatatani/imc-prosperity3-trading/README.md

 ---

 ### What is **Prosperity**?
-Prosperity is a **15‑day, 5‑round trading competition** where you build a Python algorithm to buy and sell island‑themed products and earn as many **SeaShells** as possible.
+> Prosperity is a **15‑day, 5‑round trading competition** where you build a Python algorithm to buy and sell island‑themed products and earn as many **SeaShells** as possible.

 * Each round rolls out new products and a one‑off manual‑trading puzzle.
 * Your python algorithm must handle positions, price dynamics, and conversions to maximize profit.
 * Your overall ranking is the total SeaShells you’ve accumulated by the end of day 15.

----

-### Who is **IMC**?
-> Founded in **1989** on the floor of the Amsterdam Equity Options Exchange, **IMC** quickly recognized that technology could transform manual market‑making.

-* Over 35 years they’ve grown into a global trading firm where **data‑driven algorithms** and **cutting‑edge execution platforms** meet deep trading expertise.
-* IMC’s entrepreneurial spirit and relentless innovation—fueled by significant investment in tools and talent—enable them to provide liquidity and shape the future of financial markets.

 ---